nathanverrilli/reflectsvc/README.md

 reverts to `HTTP`.

 ## Endpoints and function

+### /success
+Return a standard 200 success message and log the incoming request
+####
+This service is for testing and recording backend data.

 ### /reverse
 This is a trivial string reversal service, to test that the server is up and running.